Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 discussed in ([ref.][227]), `decompopt = 1` is not a very accurate approach even if it is more straightforward to understand the decomposition.

-    * 1: The 6/12 decomposition scheme.
+    * 1: Use the 6/12 decomposition scheme
-    * 2: The _σ_ decomposition scheme.
+    * 2: Use the _σ_ decomposition scheme
-    * 3: The WCA decomposition scheme.
+    * 3: Use the WCA decomposition scheme

     _Implemented in v1.5.0_